Create your AI that knows when to say "I don't know." Try it on your data →

 Step 5: Deploy or embed the chatbot in SharePoint (or elsewhere)

-- Alternatively, deploy to other channels such as a website, intranet portal, or Teams using the platform’s publishing options.
+• Alternatively, deploy to other channels such as a website or intranet portal using the platform’s publishing options.

 Step 6: Maintenance & governance